Kid-Friendly Bathroom Design: 3 Safe & Stylish Tips

 • Under-sink cabinets

-Make Fixtures and Fittings Count
+Make Fixtures and Fittings Count for Kids

 The little things can make a big difference in a kids’ bathroom.
 Consider adding wall-hung soap dispensers, toothbrush holders, plenty of towel rails, toilet brush holders, and a dual toilet roll holder.
 These small additions can make the bathroom more functional for the entire family.
+Such upgrades are often included during a kids bathroom renovation to improve long-term usability.

 Incorporate Functional and Fun Elements